Ankh: Battle of the Gods: International

 Upon release, Ankh: Battle of the Gods received mixed reviews.
 Commentators praised the stylised cartoon graphics, humour and charm retained from the earlier games in the series.
-Adventure Gamers remarked that the variety of in-game locations had "allowed the artists to creatively apply their talents, and Battle of the Gods is nothing if not lovely to look at."
-The music was credited as being excellent, providing "a welcome atmospheric backdrop."
+Adventure Gamers remarked that the variety of in-game locations allowed the artists to creatively apply their talents.
+The music was credited as being excellent, providing a welcome "atmospheric" backdrop.
 In addition, the simplicity of the user interface and inventory system were noted as positive aspects.
 However, criticisms of the game focused on poorly developed side characters, lacklustre dialogue and the difficulty of certain puzzles.